Hi, I'm Martin Gulis.

 - Practiced Agile development with Scrum, using Jira for task management, sprint planning and collaboration.

-- Mentored junior developer, supporting technical growth and team productivity.
+- Mentored junior developer, contributing to team growth and productivity.

-- Developed and delivered interactive VR/AR applications for Windows, Android and iOS using Unreal Engine, Unity and XCode (C++, C#, Objective-C, Swift).
+- Designed, developed, and deployed interactive VR/AR applications for Windows, Android and iOS using Unreal Engine, Unity and Xcode (C++, C#, Objective-C, Swift).

 - Designed and developed RESTful API with WCF Service (C#), integrating SQLite database and OPC server for data communication.

-- Created cross-platform console applications and automation scripts for Linux and Windows (C++, C#, Python).
+- Implemented console applications and scripts for Linux and Windows to convert 3D models between multiple formats using OpenCascade and Assimp libraries (C++, C#, Python).

 - Implemented and integrated libraries as plugins into Unreal Engine projects (C++).